wyattsweet/Data-Structures-and-Algorithms/README.md

 ### Terms

-- **vertices** are the individual nodes in a graph
+* **vertices** are the individual nodes in a graph
-- Vertices connected by an edge are called **adjacent vertices**.
+* Vertices connected by an edge are called **adjacent vertices**.
-- **Degree** – The number of adjacent vertices.
+* **Degree** – The number of adjacent vertices.
-- **Path** – A sequence of consecutive vertices.
+* **Path** – A sequence of consecutive vertices.
 Where at each point the vertices are connected by an edge.
 A simple path does not contain any repeating vertices.
-- **Acyclic graph** doesn't have any cycles.
+* **Acyclic graph** doesn't have any cycles.
 A cycle is if you are able to travel from one vertex to another and back again without taking the same path, or simply a loop.
-- **Connected Graph** There is a path from any one vertex to any other.
+* **Connected Graph** There is a path from any one vertex to any other.
-- **Directed Graph** Edges have a direction and you can only move in that direction.
+* **Directed Graph** Edges have a direction and you can only move in that direction.
-- **Undirected Graph** You can travel either direction on an edge
+* **Undirected Graph** You can travel either direction on an edge
-- Graphs can be **unweighted** or **weighted** where edges have a value
+* **unweighted** A graph where the edges don't have value
+* **weighted** A graph where the edges have values
+* **Directed Acyclic Graph (DAG)** A graph that is directed and acyclic.
+You can only do topological sort on a DAG graph.

 ### Represent a graph